 All COID patrons will see planned annual assessment (rate) increases between 2022 and 2026.
 The increases will help pay for irrigation district operation and maintenance costs and cover the administrative costs of servicing patrons.
 The new rate schedule will become effective January 1, 2022.

-The District’s ability to provide reliable irrigation water depends greatly on having sufficient revenue, most of which comes from patron charges.
-Hydropower has been a stable revenue source for the District since 1989, allowing the district to invest in capital projects and keep patron rates stable since 2008.
-In 2007 COID began using hydropower revenue to supplement increasing operations and maintenance costs.
-In 2019, 40% of COID’s operations and maintenance expenses were supplemented by hydropower revenue.
+The District’s ability to provide reliable irrigation water depends greatly on having sufficient revenue, most of which comes from patron assessments.
+Since 2012 the District has been using hydropower to supplement increasing operations and maintenance costs and offset patron charges by as much as 40%.

 If you have questions about the assessment changes, please contact Customer Service at 541-548-6047, Monday through Friday, 7 a.m. to 4 p.m.